Atlantic.Net Blog

 systemctl status postfix

-Next, you will need to configure Postfix to send an email from the local host.
+Next, you must configure Postfix to send an email from the local host.
 You can configure it by editing the Postfix main configuration file:

 nano /etc/postfix/main.cf